 In Europe, visit the European Commission's list of hotlines and select the country in which you live (there are 46 countries listed).

 In Hong Kong, phone the Hong Kong Federation of Women's Centres hotline @ 2386 6255.

 In South America, consult this list of hotlines (by country/region).

 In the United States, call The National Domestic Violence hotline @ 1-800-799-SAFE (7233).
 There are more than 200 languages serviced.

 If you can't find a number for your country or region, please try contacting your local resource centre or domestic violence shelter.
 Don't wait.

-It is a systematic pattern of behaviour used to establish power and control over another person.
+It is a systematic pattern of behavior used to establish power and control over another person in an intimate relationship.

 How?
 Through fear and intimidation.